zaporojanmihai/WP-Repo-Manager/README.md

 1. Download the plugin zip file
 2. Go to WordPress admin > Plugins > Add New > Upload Plugin
 3. Upload the zip file and activate the plugin
-4. Navigate to Settings > WP Private Repo Manager to start managing your repositories
+4. Navigate to Settings > WP Repo Manager to start managing your repositories

 ## Usage

 ### Adding a Repository

-1. Navigate to Settings > WP Private Repo Manager
+1. Navigate to Settings > WP Repo Manager
 2. Click "Add New Repository"
 3. Fill in the repository details:
    - Repository URL (HTTPS format)